gso5699/Rideshare-WebApp/README.md

-# Building a Real-time Chat App with ReactJs and Firebase.
+# Building a Webapp to Facilitate Student Ride-sharing: Real-time Chat App with ReactJs and Firebase.

 This project was inspired by an article written by FreeCodeCamp(https://www.freecodecamp.org/news/building-a-real-time-chat-app-with-reactjs-and-firebase/).
 The code provided was cloned and edited to suit the purpose of this project.